mikolalysenko/interval-tree-1d/README.md

 ### `tree.queryInterval(lo, hi, visit(interval))`
 Returns all intervals which intersect the interval `[lo, hi]`

+###`tree.queryIntervalExists`
+Returns intervals else notfound if not interval exists for the querypoint

 # Credits
 (c) 2013-2015 Mikola Lysenko.
 MIT License